odoo/documentation/content/applications/finance/accounting/customer_invoices/deferred_revenues.rst

 validation`, Odoo automatically generates the deferral entries when the invoice is validated.
 Click the :guilabel:`Deferred Entries` smart button to see them.

-One entry, dated on the same day as the invoice, moves the invoice amounts from the income account to the deferred account.
+One entry, dated on the same day as the invoice's accounting date, moves the invoice amounts from the income account to the deferred account.
 The other entries are deferral entries which, month after month, move the invoice amounts from the deferred account to the income account to recognize the revenue.

 .. example::
    You can defer a January invoice of $1200 over 12 months by specifying a start date of 01/01/2023